-- Medicare is a federal health insurance program for people aged 65 years and older as well as some people with disabilities.
+- Medicare is a federal health insurance program for people aged 65 years and older and some people with disabilities.

 - People can either enroll in Original Medicare (Part A and Part B) or Medicare Advantage (Part C).

-- Medigap is supplement insurance that helps pay for medical services that Medicare does not cover.
+- Medigap is supplemental insurance that helps pay for medical services that Medicare does not cover.

 - Inpatient hospital care